Rahul-R79/Rahul-R79/README.md

 Exploring innovative technologies, software development, and open-source contributions.
 I enjoy working on web development, data-driven projects, and learning about cloud computing.

 🌱 I’m currently learning:
-Full-Stack Development with React and Node.js, DevOps practices, and exploring machine learning fundamentals.
+Full-Stack Development with React and Node.js, DevOps practices, and exploring into AI and generative AI fundamentals.

 💞️ I’m looking to collaborate on:
 Open-source projects, web applications, and anything that solves real-world problems with technology.